damionx7/Zettel-Notes-Documentation/docs/note/editor/zettelkasten.md

 ### Inline Heading links

 To create inline heading links add # in front of link eg. `[Heading](#heading)`.
 Clicking on inline heading link will scroll to the specific heading.
+You will need to replace spaces and non-alphanumeric characters in heading with hypen in the link.

+!!! example

+        Inline link for `# This is a heading` will be `[link](#this-is-a-heading)`.

 ## Lean more about Zettelkasten method 📖